MMC Benefits Handbook

 • BlackRock LifePath Dynamic 2060 Fund

 Supplemental Savings & Investment Plan participants should carefully consider the investment objectives, risks, charges and expenses of an investment option or fund available for notional investment of your Plan book entry account before electing a notional investment option or fund.
 For a prospectus and, if available a summary prospectus or offering statement, if applicable for a fund or investment option, or for a fund fact sheet containing this and other information about any investment option or fund option that is available for notional investment in the Plan, please call +1 866 374 2662 or if you are an active employee, go to Colleague Connect (https://mmcglobal.sharepoint.com/sites/Home).
-Select Pay & Benefits, and click My Pay & Benefits, select Transamerica under Savings & Financial Planning; then click Investments and select Fund and Fee Information.
-If you are a terminated employee, go to https://careers.marshmclennan.com/global/en/us-benefits and select Transamerica; then click Investments and select Fund and Fee Information.
+Select Pay & Benefits, and click My Pay & Benefits, select Alight under Savings & Financial Planning; then under the Savings drop down click Investments then the Fund Performance tab for fund fact sheets and click Fund Prospectus/Offering Statements for prospectuses and offering statements.
+If you are a terminated employee, go to https://careers.marshmclennan.com/global/en/us-benefits and select Alight; then under the Savings drop down click Investments then the Fund Performance tab for fund fact sheets and click Fund Prospectus/Offering Statements for prospectuses and offering statements.
 Read the prospectus and, if available, summary prospectus, or offering statement, if applicable for a fund or investment option and fund fact sheet carefully before making any notional investment decisions.

 You assume the responsibility for the investment choices you make for your account with this type of plan.